gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/aws-web-solution-with-wordpress-101-to-103.md

 ![image](assets/db_server_6_view_instance.JPG)

-**Now we are going to Add EBS Volume to an DB Server EC2 instance we repate the above steps**
+**Now we are going to Add EBS Volume to an DB Server EC2 instance we repeat the above steps**
 1. Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 ![image](assets/web_server_49_db_server_volumes_created.jpg)